Coronavirus (COVID-19) FAQs and Resources

 As of March 24, 2020, veterinary medicine was deemed essential by the Government of Ontario.
 It was then updated to "urgent care only".
 On May 14th, the Government of Ontario announced the reopening of additional workplaces.
-Within this announcement, the province removed the "urgent care only" limitation on veterinary services as of Tuesday, May 19 at 12:01am.
+Within this announcement, the province removed the "urgent care only" limitation on veterinary services as of Tuesday, May 19th.

-To use the government's wording, Ontario's first phase of reopening on Tuesday will include "Animal services, specifically pet care services, such as grooming and training, and regular veterinary appointments."
-Also of note, as of Saturday, May 16 at 12:01am, "businesses that board animals, such as stables, may allow boarders to visit, care for or ride their animal."
+To use the government's wording, Ontario's first phase of reopening included "Animal services, specifically pet care services, such as grooming and training, and regular veterinary appointments."
+Most regions in Ontario are now moving into the third phase of reopening, which will allow more businesses to open.
+For complete details visit the Ontario Government website here.

 Here are several resources available to help teams during this transition: